robertiagar/robertiagar.com/_posts/2015-06-29-hack-tm-you-did-it-again.md

 ## End of weekend
 As you can already see I didn't talk about prizes.
 We didn't win one.
 We did however get some sweet swag.
 The prizes are not that important.
 At least not for me.
 All I wanted was to see our app finished.
 It wasn't finished as we would've wanted, but it was finished enough to be a proof of concept.
 That for me was more than enough.

 Hope you enjoyed this small read.
-Would like to read your comment below.
+I would like to read your comments below.